Visually Descriptive Language Model for Vector Graphics Reasoning: Framework

 Prior work~\citep{clip_fail_fine_retrieval, eyes_wide_shut} has demonstrated that, although CLIP-based~\citep{clip} vision encoders are effective at capturing high-level visual semantics, they can fall short in preserving fine-grained visual details.
-As an alternative, we propose extracting an SVG representation that more accurately captures the detailed measurements.
-Unlike raster graphics, such as JPEG or PNG images, which represent images through a grid of pixels, SVG describes shapes, lines, and colors using mathematical expressions and paths with precise coordinates.
-We posit that these distinctions allow SVG representations to more faithfully describe visual scenes in \imgtype.
+We propose extracting an SVG representation that more accurately captures detailed measurements and is highly complementary to the widely used visual features.
+This can be achieved using rule-based image-to-SVG converters, such as Vtracer~\cite{VTracer}, for which we empirically observe near-perfect reconstruction quality on rasterized vector graphic images (see detailed analysis in Appendix~\ref{app:tmlr_added_vtracer_encoding_quality}).
+SVG describes shapes, lines, and colors using mathematical expressions and paths with precise coordinates.

-To empirically verify this, we conduct a suite of preliminary experiments (\S~\ref{sec_app:preliminary_exp}) investigating the potential of using SVG for representing visual inputs.
-We find that on \imgtype tasks, fine-tuning the LLM backbone, Vicuna~\citep{vicuna2023}, of an LLaVA-1.5~\citep{llava15}, with SVG representations consistently outperforms fine-tuning the entire LLaVA model with CLIP-based features.
-Importantly, we can leverage a rule-based raster-to-SVG parsing algorithm~\citep{VTracer} for converting any image into SVG without learning.
-This enables us to obtain an unbiased initial description of the visual input.
-However, we observe two key challenges (\S~\ref{subsec_app:remaining_challenges_of_raw_svg_repre}) when working with raw SVG representation.
-First, off-the-shelf LLMs, e.g., GPT-4~\citep{openai2023gpt4}, have a limited zero-shot reasoning ability on SVG representation.
-Even with fine-tuning, training an LLM to directly understand raw SVG code can still be challenging.
-Second, fine-tuning on task-specific $\langle$SVG, question, answer$\rangle$ pairs limits generalization to unseen tasks and domains.
-We discuss our approach of extracting intermediate representations below.
+We conduct a suite of preliminary experiments (\S~\ref{sec_app:preliminary_exp}) to investigate the potential of using SVG for representing visual inputs.
+We empirically observe that SVG representation outperforms CLIP-based features on low-level \imgtype reasoning tasks given sufficient task-specific fine-tuning data.
+However, two key challenges remain (\S~\ref{subsec_app:remaining_challenges_of_raw_svg_repre}): First, off-the-shelf foundation models, such as GPT-4~\citep{openai2023gpt4}, have limited zero-shot reasoning abilities when dealing with raw SVG code.
+Second, obtaining task-specific $\langle$SVG, question, answer$\rangle$ data for fine-tuning is extremely challenging, which restricts generalization to unseen tasks and domains.
+We discuss how we address these challenges by learning an intermediate abstraction.